How to Upload Alias¶

 - Open the Factor Drawer and select the factor layer you want to update.

-- In the factor overview table, click the Alias button and choose Upload Alias option in the dropdown list.
+- In the Overview Table, click the Alias button and choose the Upload Alias option in the dropdown list.

 - In the file picker, select your prepared

-.tsvfile. - Now factor drawer will show the uploaded alias:
+.tsvfile. - The Factor Drawer now shows the uploaded alias:

-- related factor views will show the uploaded aliases
+- Related factor views show the uploaded aliases.

 Tips

-- If you want to modify a specific uploaded alias, double-click this alias in the factor drawer to activate the edit mode and then modify it.
+- If you want to modify a specific uploaded alias, double-click that alias in the Factor Drawer to activate edit mode, then modify it.

 - If you want to return to the dataset default aliases, use Reset Alias to switch back to Curated aliases when available.

-- If you want to clean the uploaded aliases, use Clear Alias to remove all aliases in the factor drawer.
+- If you want to remove the uploaded aliases, use Clear Alias to remove all aliases in the Factor Drawer.